Sunny Deol: Controversies

 Deol starred in the Yash Chopra-directed Darr (1993), where he played the protagonist opposite Shah Rukh Khan.
 Darr was one of the most anticipated films of 1993 due to it being the first collaboration between Deol and Chopra, and recorded a bumper opening at the box office largely credited to Deol's role.
 Despite the film's commercial success, Deol felt betrayed and cheated by the director, who he accused of glorifying the villain and sidelining the hero.
 He claimed that the final version differed significantly from what was initially conveyed to him, with edited scenes that he was not informed about.
 He had a heated argument with Chopra over the climax of the film, during which he ripped his pants in anger.
 Although over the years, this act has been praised as a feat of strength, since Deol had his hands stuffed in his pockets and ripped his jeans all the way down in a fit of anger.
+The argument centred on a scene where Khan's character stabs Deol's character from the front.
+Deol argued that this was illogical for the thriller narrative, as his character is a trained marine commando and would only be vulnerable to such an attack if he were distracted or not looking at Khan.
+Khan, however, refused to stab Deol from the back, stating he is not a typical villain like Shakti Kapoor or Prem Chopra, who would resort to cowardly backstabbing.
+The film's action director, Tinu Verma, later revealed that a substitute scene was eventually filmed, and he spent the night editing the footage to fit Chopra's vision without Deol's knowledge.
 After the release of the film, he vowed to never work with Chopra again.
 Subsequently, he did not speak to Khan for 16 years, but he admitted that it was not deliberate.
 Since then, Deol and Khan have reconciled.

 Deol faced a boycott by the farmers of Punjab, who were protesting against the farm laws passed by the central government in 2020.
 Deol, as a BJP MP from Gurdaspur constituency of Punjab, was seen as a supporter of the government and a betrayer of the farmers.
 He was also accused of being silent and inactive on the issue, and of not raising the voice of his constituents in the parliament.
 He later backed the new farm laws which led to the farmers also burning his effigies and posters, and refusing to watch his films.